mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 It permits to create one robot model so we use it two times because there are two drones in our simulation: uav1 and uav2.

-Then, we launch our `visual.launch file <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/launch/visual.launch>`_ to start our `visual.cpp file <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/src/visual.cpp>`__ for visualization that we will explain in the next chapter.
+Then, we launch our `visual.launch file <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/launch/visual.launch>`_ to start our `visual_main.cpp file <https://github.com/mrs-brubotics/visualization_brubotics/blob/main/src/visual_main.cpp>`__
+for visualization that we will explain in the next chapter.

 .. code-block:: html